-The Behavioral Health Service (BH), under the leadership of service chief Cheryl Hemme, M.D., consists of psychologists, psychology technicians, social workers, psychiatrists, nurses, rehabilitation specialists, suicide prevention specialists, peer support specialists, and vocational rehabilitation specialists.
+The Behavioral Health Service (BH), under the leadership of service chief Andrew Darchuk, Ph.D., consists of psychologists, psychology technicians, social workers, psychiatrists, nurses, rehabilitation specialists, suicide prevention specialists, peer support specialists, and vocational rehabilitation specialists.
 Our staff of 30 psychologists in BH have interests in emotional health and illness, behavioral medicine, posttraumatic stress disorder, addictions, crisis intervention, geropsychology, pain management, neuropsychology, rehabilitation psychology, primary care/mental health integration, and research.
 Our staff includes board certified psychologists in the areas of Geropsychology, Clinical Health Psychology, and Rehabilitation Psychology.
 Psychometricians administer, on request, a wide variety of psychological instruments, including both personality and cognitive batteries in the Psychology Laboratory.

 The Truman VA site uses a training council to ensure the program is meeting its goals related to all aspects of a trainee's experience.
+Specific roles include Training Director (John Neudecker, PhD), Associate Training Director (Toni Galloway, PhD), Multicultural Chair (Erika Blue, PhD), Didactics Chair (Paul Korte, PhD), and Recruitment Chair (Logan Welker, PhD).
+The Training Council works together to ensure not only that interns are receiving excellent training throughout the year, but also that they feel supported throughout the process.

-Specific roles include Training Director (John Neudecker, PhD), Associate Training Director (Toni Maraldo, PhD), Multicultural Chair (Erika Blue, PhD), Didactics Chair (Paul Korte, PhD), and Recruitment Chair (Noel Elrod, PhD).
-The Training and refine skills required of professional psychologists, including evaluation, psychotherapy, and research.
-In addition, they develop consultative skills and professional confidence working alongside other disciplines within the medically-oriented primary care environment, Physical Medicine and Rehabilitation (PM&R), and Community Living Center (CLC).
-At Truman VA, interns work with a diverse population including Veterans from both rural and urban backgrounds, from low- to middle-income status, and with a wide range of medical and emotional conditions.
+Psychology interns experience the responsibility of serving as Primary Behavioral Health Providers in the context of integrated behavioral health care.
+Interns develop and refine skills required of professional psychologists, including evaluation, psychotherapy, and research.
+In addition, they develop consultative skills and professional confidence working alongside other disciplines within the medicallyoriented primary care environment, Physical Medicine and Rehabilitation (PM&R), and Community Living Center (CLC).
+At Truman VA, interns work with a diverse population including Veterans from both rural and urban backgrounds, from low- to middleincome status, and with a wide range of medical and emotional conditions.